Inria research scientist

 - Presentation of my team from an Artificial Intelligence perspective (slides for Artificial Intelligence days organized by Inria RBA and IRISA)

-- The chapter Learning the Language of Biological Sequences, has been published with other nice chapters in the book Topics in Grammatical Inference edited by Jeffrey Heinz and José Sempere.
-Following a talk given for the 10th anniversary of ICGI (ICGI’10), it reviews advances on modeling biological sequences, from Pattern/Motif Discovery to Grammatical Inference, trying to help intuition with practical examples.
-Feedback is welcome!
+- The chapter Learning the Language of Biological Sequences was published with other nice chapters in the book Topics in Grammatical Inference edited by Jeffrey Heinz and José Sempere.
+Following a talk given for the 10th anniversary of ICGI (ICGI’10), it reviews advances in modeling biological sequences, from Pattern/Motif Discovery to Grammatical Inference, trying to help intuition with practical examples.
+Feedback welcome!